 First-time pet owners have a lot on their hands.
 However, owning a pet can improve their lives, but they need to look out for potential pitfalls and issues that will demand their attention.

-So in this post, we’re going to explain a few things that you should expect as a first-time pet owner.
+So in this post, we’ll explain a few things you should expect as a first-time pet owner.

-Make sure you’re financially prepared for owning a pet
+Make sure you’re financially prepared to own a pet

 They’re going to distract you a lot

 Get ready for your pet to distract you all the time.
 Whether it’s a cat jumping on your keyboard while you’re working or your dog begging you to go outside because they’re bored, you’ll spend a lot of time answering your pet’s calls and entertaining them.

 This isn’t bad because it shows that your pets are affectionate towards you, but it can make working from home difficult.

 Having a great local veterinarian makes a world of difference

 Make sure you connect with a great local veterinarian.
 Before you even look at adopting a pet, make absolutely sure that there are at least two great veterinarians near you.